 Running a business is no easy task, but for business owner Melodie Knapp, things seemed to fall right into place.
-Melodie created and owns Emerge Juice– an all-natural juice bar in Lafayette, and Tribe Collective– a creative and healing space for multiple health-conscious businesses.
+Melodie created and owns Emerge Juice– an all-natural juice bar in Lafayette, and Tribe Collective (also owned by Bethany Sanchez)– a creative and healing space for multiple health-conscious businesses.
 Each of these businesses have brought a level of holistic healing (physically, mentally, and emotionally) to Acadiana.
 While Melodie may run into challenges here and there, she is guided by her intuition and her passion for the people of Acadiana.

 How did you get into juicing?

 Juicing was something that was an accident, actually.
 I was teaching yoga and pilates at the time.
 While traveling with a friend we started to talk about juicing.
 I had been juicing for about a year or so on my own.
 I was experiencing a lot of changes and healing from juicing.
 I was like, this is so great.
 People need to get on this.

 Sure enough after my friend and I were talking about it, friends would come by and leave jars on my porch for juices.
 Eventually they began to leave money in the jars, too.
 And I thought, wow, what is happening.
 My friend wanted to invest and bought me my own juicer.
 So we started out that way- as a company called Evolve.
 And then we became Emerge and we’ve been Emerge ever since.

 We would go to farmers markets, and little restaurant brunches.
 We would serve our juice with alcohol.
 People would ask where to find us, and soon people were asking to take it home.
 And so we started doing juices in jars, and that is solely what we are doing now.
 Our juices are in glass containers for no toxicity.
 We do only organic produces and that’s the focus of what we do.